 Pros of the Coaching Management Style

-• Employees will be more engaged in their work and will believe in themselves more, knowing they have the training done.
+Knowing they have the training, employees will be more engaged in their work and believe in themselves more.

 Cons of the Coaching Management Style

-• Coaching takes a lot of time and also requires patience, as it can not be rushed.
+Coaching takes a lot of time and requires patience, as it can not be rushed.

 How to Improve Leadership Management Skills